-Soft snow and crumbly rock cause some anxiety on a climb of Nelson Lakes’ highest peak
+Soft snow and crumbly rock cause some anxiety on a climb of one of Nelson Lakes’ highest peak

 The snow was a problem – while the steps we kicked as we pot-holed upwards were deep, they sometimes gave way without warning.
 Our route took us up steep, exposed snow slopes, interspersed with stretches of shattered rock.
 Our ropes remained in our packs because there were no possibilities to put in solid protection.
 Our axes were really only good to aid balance – successful self-arrest was unlikely.